akeneo/pim-helpcenter/content/md/imports-exports/exports.md

 You can export product data, of course, but also catalog entities such as the families, the categories, the attributes...

 ## Steps of an export
 File export process is really simple.
-It consists of:
+It consists in:
 1. Creating an export profile (see below for more information about it)
 1. Launching the CSV or XLSX file export

-## What is a export profile?
+## What is an export profile?
 An export profile allows to perform exports from the PIM.
 This profile format is based on:
 - A code to identify the export profile
 - A job to define what will do the export when executing.
 For instance, a category export in XLSX file or a product export in CSV to a Magento platform